-(Karachi) A senior Indian diplomat has been summoned to the Ministry of Foreign Affairs on Friday to register protest over ceasefire violations by the Indian occupation Forces at the Line of Control (LoC) that resulted in serious injuries to two innocent civilians, a statement issued by Foreign Office said.
+(Karachi) A senior Indian diplomat has been summoned to the Ministry of Foreign Affairs to register protest over ceasefire violations by the Indian occupation Forces at the Line of Control (LoC) that resulted in serious injuries to a civilian, a statement issued by Foreign Office said.

-As per details, Indian troops resorted to indiscriminate and unprovoked firing in Nezapir and Rakhchikri Sectors resulting in injuries to 22-year-old Rukhsana Shaheen, a resident of Kirni village and 36-year-old Muhammad Azam, resident of Akhori village.
+As per details, Indian troops resorted to indiscriminate and unprovoked firing in Rakhchikri Sector of the LoC resulting in injuries to 25-year-old Sagheera d/o Muhammad Hanif, resident of Akhori Village.